 No!
 Sometimes I do have to repeat myself “I’m a full service, experienced Realtor”!
 (I just charge less in commission).
 There are no fees or service charges to list your property on MLS(r).
 It comes complimentary as part of my full real estate services coverage.

-Full Real Estate Services is subjective, as a sole proprietor we as agents can run our business however we see fit but in general terms it means that I represent you through every step of the process; from listing all the way to the final price negotiation and the closing of the sale.
-My full service package includes:
+Full Real Estate Services is subjective, as a sole proprietor we as agents can run our business however we see fit but in general terms it means that we represent you through every step of the process; from listing all the way to the final price negotiation and the closing of the sale.
+Our full service package includes:

-What I usually recommend to any homeowner do before selling a home is:
+The number 1 recommendation to any homeowner before selling a home is:

-1. Speak with an accountant and/or financial planner.
-They will advise you on tax matters, financing for your next home, etc.
+1. Get a clear picture of your financial situation.
+Speak with an accountant and/or financial planner and meet with your mortgage lender or banking institution.
+They will provide you with professional insights on tax matters, financing for your next home, etc.

 2. Speak with a realtor.
-Once you have your financial picture sorted out, I am ready to represent you all the way to the final sale.
+Once you have your financial picture sorted out, we are ready to represent you all the way to the final sale!

-How Can I Get In Touch With You?
+How Can I Get In Touch With One Percent Guys?

-I’m ready to take your call at any time, and will respond to any request within 12 hours.
-Feel free to contact me any time using one of the options below:
+We are ready to take your call at any time, and will respond to any request within 12 hours.
+Feel free to contact us any time using one of the options below: